 When the Jewish leaders challenged the basis of Jesus’ authority, they highlighted the same issue that confronts all who consider the claims of Christ.
 Will we acknowledge that Jesus rightfully has authority over our lives?
-Alistair Begg reminds us that by nature, none of us want to submit to the demands of Christ.
-God’s grace must humble us into seeing Jesus as our King and Lord.
+Alistair Begg reminds us that by nature, none of us wants to submit to Christ’s demands.
+We need God’s grace to humble us into seeing Jesus as our King and Lord.

 We’re going to read this morning from the Gospel of Mark and chapter 11.
 It’s page 717 in the church Bibles, if that is helpful to you.
 Mark 11:27: